NHS faces ‘unparalleled’ disruption as junior doctors begin four-day strike

 “But of course if they don’t, then we would reserve the right for further industrial action.”

-He added: “The Government has not even tried to meet us anywhere in the middle, it hasn’t give us a counter-offer at all.
+He added: “The Government has not even tried to meet us anywhere in the middle, it hasn’t given us a counter-offer at all.

-“We’ve extended our olive branch many times and (Health Secretary) Steve Barclay is continuing to kick the can down the road, which is why we need to see some goodwill from him.”
+“We’ve extended our olive branch many times and Mr Barclay is continuing to kick the can down the road, which is why we need to see some goodwill from him.”

-Meanwhile, Dr Sumi Manirajan, deputy co-chairwoman of the British Medical Association’s junior doctors’ committee, told Sky News the union could not guarantee that lives would not be put at risk during action.
+Meanwhile, Dr Sumi Manirajan, deputy co-chairwoman of the BMA’s junior doctors committee, told Sky News the union could not guarantee that lives will not be put at risk during action.

 “I can’t guarantee that no lives will be put at risk but what I can guarantee is that 500 patients are dying (every week) waiting for care at the moment,” she said.